 Traders are bidding up the cost of bullish options on Gap.
-Contracts betting on a 10 percent gain had an implied volatility (GPS), the key gauge of options prices, of 30.49 yesterday, while the measure for puts protecting against a 10 percent drop was 35.19, according to data on 30-day options compiled by Bloomberg.
+Contracts betting on a 10 percent gain had an implied volatility (GPS:US), the key gauge of options prices, of 30.49 yesterday, while the measure for puts protecting against a 10 percent drop was 35.19, according to data on 30-day options compiled by Bloomberg.
 The ratio between the two values rose 17 percent since its low on Feb.
 28 and on March 23 reached 0.88, close to its highest level since August, the data show.

 “People aren’t paying up for puts because they are not worried about the downside, while overall sentiment is so bullish,” Herb Kurlan, president of VT Brokers LLC, a San Francisco-based introducing broker specializing in futures and options, said in a March 28 phone interview.
 “Right now it seems like smooth sailing.”

 To contact the reporters on this story: Cecile Vannucci in Amsterdam at firstname.lastname@example.org; Nikolaj Gammeltoft in New York at email@example.com; Sapna Maheshwari in New York at firstname.lastname@example.org